Emergency: 911 · Non-emergency: (413) 545-2121

 If you witness or experience any suspicious or unusual behavior, a hazardous situation or a suspected crime, report it!
-Important information on emergency and general calls, the anonymous TIPS phone line and online witness form is available at www.umass.edu/umpd/crimereporting.
+UMPD's Report It page includes information on emergency and general calls, the anonymous TIPS phone line and online tip and witness forms.

 Enhance your own sense of safety by taking part in a class or program.
 The Rape Aggression Defense course, free for all women on campus, teaches easy, effective self-defense skills.
 The Project Protect initiative lets you register valuables like cell phones, tablets and laptops, increasing the chances of recovering lost or stolen property; the “Like it – Lock it – Keep it” program has important tips for preventing theft.
 Sign up for the UMass Amherst Alerts system to get important safety information sent to your cell phone.
 Avoid walking alone at night with the UMPD’s free walking escort service.
-Escorts are on call from 7 p.m. – 3 a.m. every night during the academic semester.
 And, join in keeping the campus safer for all by taking part in the annual Walk for Light event.
 Students, faculty and staff spread out across campus and identify any safety concerns they see along the way.